MXA MOTOCROSS RACE TEST: 2018 KAWASAKI KX450F

 SHOWA SHOCK SETTINGS

-The shock was a surprise.
-It worked well from day one, and although we went out on several settings and ran the race sag at a relatively low 105mm, we liked the improvements to the rear suspension.
-We recommend this shock setup on the 2017 Kawasaki KX450F (stock specs are in parentheses):
+The shock worked well from day one, helped by the new 2017 linkage and 105mm of sag.
+We recommend this shock setup on the 2018 Kawasaki KX450F (stock specs are in parentheses):

 Spring rate: 5.2 N/m